 In the merger, each share of INTERVU common stock will be exchanged for 0.5957 shares of Akamai common stock, and each outstanding share of INTERVU preferred stock will be exchanged for 0.5957 shares of Akamai common stock for each share of INTERVU common stock into which that share is convertible.
-Akamai common stock is traded on the Nasdaq National Market under the trading symbol "AKAM," and closed at \$ per share on , 2000.
+Akamai common stock is traded on the Nasdaq National Market under the trading symbol "AKAM," and closed at \$218.94 per share on March 17, 2000.
 As a result of the merger, INTERVU will become a wholly-owned subsidiary of Akamai.

-You will be asked to vote upon the merger agreement and the merger with Akamai at a special meeting of INTERVU stockholders to be held on , 2000 at 10:00 a.m., local time, at [location].
+You will be asked to vote upon the merger agreement and the merger with Akamai at a special meeting of INTERVU stockholders to be held on April 20, 2000 at 10:00 a.m., local time, at the La Jolla Marriott, 4240 La Jolla Village Drive, La Jolla, California.
 Approval of the merger agreement and the merger requires the affirmative vote of a majority of the voting power of INTERVU's outstanding shares of common stock and Series G preferred stock.
 The holders of INTERVU Series G preferred stock have 0.6298 votes per share and vote together with the holders of INTERVU common stock as a single class.
-Only stockholders who hold shares of INTERVU common stock or INTERVU Series G preferred stock at the close of business on , 2000 will be entitled to vote at the special meeting or any postponement or adjournment of the special meeting.
+Only stockholders who hold shares of INTERVU common stock or INTERVU Series G preferred stock at the close of business on March 16, 2000 will be entitled to vote at the special meeting or any postponement or adjournment of the special meeting.